chinchalinchin/elara/src/source/02_research/00_palindromes/01_palindromes.rst

     inv( **ᚠ** ⋅ Σ:sub:`σ` ) = "straponnoparts"

-In other words, the *σ-reduction* and the inversion of its *σ-reduction* space result in the same String.
+In other words, the *σ*-reduction and the inversion of its *σ*-reduction space result in the same String.

 Consider an imperfect palindrome like *ᚢ = "borrow or rob"*,